open-component-model/ocm/docs/reference/ocm.md

     <pre>-X &lt;attribute>=&lt;value></pre>
 </center>

+The <code>--log*</code> options can be used to configure the logging behaviour.
+There is a quick config option <code>--log-keys</code> to configure simple tag/realm based condition rules.
+The comma-separated names build an AND rule.
+Hereby, names starting with a slash (<code>/</code>) denote a realm (without the leading slash).
+A realm is a slash separated sequence of identifiers, which matches all logging realms with the given realms as path prefix.
+A tag directly matches the logging tags.
+Used tags and realms can be found under topic [ocm logging](ocm_logging.md).
+The ocm coding basically uses the realm <code>ocm</code>.
+The default level to enable is <code>info</code>.
+Separated by an equal sign (<code>=</code>) optiobally a dedicated level can be specified.
+Log levels can be (<code>error</code>,
+<code>warn</code>, <code>info</code>, <code>debug</code> and <code>trace</code>.
+The default level is <code>warn</code>.

 The value can be a simple type or a json string for complex values.
 The following attributes are supported:
+- <code>github.com/mandelsoft/logforward</code>: *logconfig* Logging config structure used for config forwarding

+  THis attribute is used to specify a logging configuration intended to be forwarded to other tool.
+  (For example: TOI passes this config to the executor)

 - <code>github.com/mandelsoft/oci/cache</code> [<code>cache</code>]: *string*

   Filesystem folder to use for caching OCI blobs